-Boating in Heavy Weather – Part I
+Boating in Heavy Weather

-This week’s tip is all about preparing yourself for heavy weather.
+Handling a small boat in a storm doesn’t have to be stressful.
 If you have kept a proper lookout, developed a “weather eye” and monitored the weather on your VHF radio, you should have plenty of time to get prepared.
 Obviously, the best way to handle rough weather is to get to shore immediately and avoid it completely.
 However, this may not be practical if you are on an extended cruise.
 In this case, you should prepare yourself, the vessel and your crew for what is to come.

 What Every Skipper Should Know

 - Meet with the crew to explain the situation and reassure them.
 Make sure that they know what to do, and what not to do, when the extreme weather arrives.
 Explain such things as keeping low in the boat, not moving around excessively and not going out on deck unless necessary.
 Give them all an assignment to keep them occupied and keep their minds off the situation.

 - Determine position of storm, wind direction, speed and estimate time to your location.